WKBO

-WKBO (1230 kHz, Fortress1230AM) is an AM radio station licensed to serve Harrisburg, Pennsylvania.
+WKBO (1230 kHz, "Fortress 1230 AM") is an AM radio station licensed to serve Harrisburg, Pennsylvania.
 The station is owned by One Heart Ministries, Inc. and broadcasts a Christian contemporary format.
 Studios are located at Stage and Studio Cafe in Mechanicsburg, Pennsylvania, and the station's tower is located at the Harrisburg Water plant.

 1925 to 1929: WPRC

 Although some accounts state that WKBO's origin dates back to as early as 1922, official government records date the station's establishment as taking place in 1925.

-WKBO was first licensed, as WPRC, on September 23, 1925, and made its formal debut broadcast on October 12, 1925.
-WPRC was the fourth radio station to be licensed to Harrisburg, with WBAK (1922-1934), WABB (1923-1927), and WHBG (February 1925 to present, now WHP) leading the way.
+WKBO was first licensed, as WPRC, on September 23, 1925, to the Wilson Printing & Radio Co. at Fifth and Kelker Streets in Harrisburg, transmitting on 1390 kilohertz.
+It made its formal debut broadcast on October 12, 1925.
+WPRC was the fourth radio station to be licensed to Harrisburg, with WBAK (1922–1934), WABB (1923–1927), and WHBG (February 1925 to present, now WHP) leading the way.
 It was owned by W. Arthur Wilson of the Wilson Printing and Radio Company of Harrisburg.
 Wilson operated WPRC from his property at 1738 N 5th Street.
 (Some records indicate that it was 1740 N 5th Street.)
 The transmitter was located a few blocks away at Reel and Schuylkill Streets.
 WPRC offered a limited programming schedule of live performances by local musicians and "talks" by community leaders, which was typical in the very early days of radio.

 Before putting WPRC on the air, the 38-year-old Wilson was the printer and editor of "Progress", a publication for railroad employees.